tokenized/docs/protocol-field-types.md

 <a name="type-quantity-index"></a>
 ### Quantity Index

 A QuantityIndex contains a quantity, and an index.
 The quantity could be used to describe a number of tokens, or a value.
-The index is used to refer to an input index position.
+The index is used to refer to an input or output index position.

 <table>
     <tr>